nutsfinance/tapio-eth/docs/StableAsset.md

 event Minted(address indexed provider, uint256 mintAmount, uint256[] amounts, uint256 feeAmount)
 ```

-This event is emitted when liquidity is added to the StableSwap contract.
+This event is emitted when liquidity is added to the StableAsset contract.